 In the original text it does not always seem, at first sight, to be clear which words go with which notes.
 In the first two thirds of the tune, words are written underneath the tune in a generally precise way.
 In the final third of the tune, the scribe dispensed with that idea and wrote the rest of the words for the first verse and the next two verses in continuous script further down the page.
 However, as we shall soon see, the last part of the music is written in such a way as to give us a good indication of which words go with which notes.

-An outline of the general characteristics of this new Mariology shows it to have been taken directly from courtly love lyrics, attempting to diffuse its sensual power by applying it to the Virgin.
-Desire for a courtly woman became desire for Mary; a description of a woman’s perfection matched by her physical beauty was transformed into descriptions of the Virgin’s physical beauty; the desire of the singer to be worthy of the virtuous woman became the desire of the believer to be worthy of virtuous Mary; just as the influence of the lady is superior and ennobling, so is Mary’s influence; troubadour lyrics had the lover bound in submissive service to his lady just as a knight is bound in service to his lord, and so the church developed the idea of the believer bound in service to Mary in the manner of a knight or lover.
+An outline of the general characteristics of this new Mariology shows it to have been taken directly from troubadour song, attempting to diffuse its sensual power by applying it to the Virgin.
+Desire for a woman became desire for Mary; a description of a woman’s perfection matched by her physical beauty was transformed into descriptions of the Virgin’s physical beauty; the desire of the singer to be worthy of the virtuous woman became the desire of the believer to be worthy of virtuous Mary; just as the influence of the lady is superior and ennobling, so is Mary’s influence; troubadour lyrics had the lover bound in submissive service to his lady just as a knight is bound in service to his lord, and so the church developed the idea of the believer bound in service to Mary in the manner of a knight or lover.

 There is no maid of your complexion, fair and beautiful, fresh and bright.

 Sweet lady, on me have compassion and have mercy on me, your knight.